JCR-UK

 (1 July 1912 - 21 November 2011)

 Born in the East End of London, Rev. Greenstein (m.
 Esther Mechulam of Wallasey, in 1952, a primary school teacher) was the son of Rabbi Alter Natan Greenstein.
-He studied at Etz Chaim yeshiva and served as youth minister at Brixton Synagogue, London, and as minister of Barking & Becontree Hebrew Congregation, London (c.1950-c.1951).
-He then briefly served the Merthyr Tydfil Hebrew Congregation, south Wales, followed by his appointment as minister of Fulham and Kensington Synagogue (c.1951-1954).
-He was briefly chazan at the Southport Hebrew Congregation, Lancashire (c.1954-1956) before being appointed minister of Stoke-on-Trent Hebrew Congregation (c.1956-1962).
-He then served as minister of Coventry Hebrew Congregation (c.1962-1964) and Birkenhead Hebrew Congregation (1965-c.1973) and his last post was at Fairfield Synagogue, Liverpool, where he served from about 1974 until the synagogue's closure (c.
+He studied at Etz Chaim yeshiva and served as youth minister at Brixton Synagogue, London, and as minister of Barking & Becontree Hebrew Congregation, London (c.1950-c.1951) and Fulham and Kensington Synagogue (c.1951-1954) He was briefly chazan at the Southport Hebrew Congregation, Lancashire (c.1954-1956) before being appointed minister of Stoke-on-Trent Hebrew Congregation (c.1956-1962), Coventry Hebrew Congregation (c.1962-1964), Merthyr Tydfil Hebrew Congregation, south Wales (c.1964-c.1965), and Birkenhead Hebrew Congregation (1965-c.1973) and his last post was at Fairfield Synagogue, Liverpool, where he served from about 1974 until the synagogue's closure (c.
 1977).
 In addition, at one stage he served as a shochet in Cardiff.
 In his younger years he was a keen boxer and swimmer.
-He died in Liverpool.
-(Jewish Year Book listings; Jewish Telegraph, Liverpool edition, 25 November 2011, Jewish Chronicle reports and online profiles.)
+He died in Liverpool and is buried in the city's Springwood Jewish cemetery (view image of gravestone).
+(JYB listings; Jewish Telegraph, Liverpool edition, 25 November 2011, JC reports and online profiles.)

 Rev. G. Greyewsky